Horse Gram Subzi | Horse Gram Lentil Subzi | Kollu Subzi

 I am also very sad that I have never cooked with this amazing lentil before.
 It was so flavorful and I am so happy that I have one more lentil to add to my protein list.

 Horse gram or kollu is very beneficial apart from its protein content.
-The lentil is rich in many nutrients and contain high content of calcium, iron and phosphorous.
-It is very beneficial for weight loss and is effective in preventing formation of kidney stones.
+The lentil is rich in many nutrients and contains a high content of calcium, iron, and phosphorus.
+It is very beneficial for weight loss and is effective in preventing the formation of kidney stones.

 It overall helps in maintaining a healthy body and builds up stamina.
-This lentil is very underrated and used very less.
+This lentil is very underrated and used very little.
 I just hope posts like these help in increasing its use.

 This lentil was predominantly grown to feed horses and cattle and hence gets its name from that.
-Because of its high nutrition value, it is fed to the horses and cattle to increase its performance.
+Because of its high nutritional value, it is fed to horses and cattle to increase their performance.
 If you are looking further to read about this super lentil, take a look at this article.

 Horse Gram Subzi served in a bowl with roti's